freedomofpress/securedrop-protocol/docs/protocol.md

 ## Functions and notation

+**TODO:** Reevaluate this table after revising the "Setup" and "Message Protocol" sections from the manuscript.

 | Syntax                                                    | Description                                                                       |
 | --------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | $`h \gets \text{Hash}(m)`$                                | Hash message $m$ to digest $h$                                                    |